 PROGRAMS UNDER MEDICAID THAT CAN HELP

-New Jersey Medicaid also has a number of special long-term programs designed to meet the specific medical needs of individuals who would not otherwise qualify for benefits.
+New Jersey Medicaid also has several special long-term programs designed to meet the specific medical needs of individuals who would not otherwise qualify for benefits.

 - Medically Needy Medicaid programs for the aged, blind or permanently disabled.
 These programs provide for a nursing home level of care for persons whose income and assets exceed current eligibility standards.
 The program is commonly referred to as Managed Long Term Support Services (MLTSS).
 These services are available outside of a nursing home.
 Let me explain further below;

 - (MLTSS) Managed Long Term Support Services for long-term care at home and in the community or in an assisted living residence is also an available.
 These programs provide numerous support services including personal aides to help with a person’s activities of daily living (ADL’s) like bathing, medication administration, toileting, meal preparation, home cleaning, etc. They also cover medical expenses, pharmacy and prescription needs, physical and speech therapy, diagnostic evaluations, etc.

 Since 1996, the NJ Department of Health and Senior Services has administered all Medicaid and Managed Long Term Support Services and programs for eligible beneficiaries.